import matplotlib.pyplot as plt

 method of the map

 object.
-The HTML file can then be shared with other people, or published on a server and shared through a URL.
-A good free option is GitHub Pages.
+The HTML file can then be shared with other people, or published on a server and shared through a URL6.
+A good free option for publishing a web map is through GitHub Pages.

 = nz.explore(name='Polygons (adm. areas)')